 You may not incorporate all of these methods into your classes.
 But I invite you to ask yourself how you can create a more non-judgmental, healing space for your students to have their own experience and cultivate deep listening to their own bodies.

-If you’d like to learn more about trauma conscious yoga, I recommend checking out Liberation Prison Yoga’s trauma informed yoga training or reading the book The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma.
+If you’d like to learn more about trauma conscious yoga on your own terms, I recommend checking out Liberation Prison Yoga’s trauma informed yoga training or reading the book The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma.

 Is teaching trauma conscious yoga important to you?
 What do you incorporate into your classes to make sure they are safe and healing for all students?